 The energy stored in wood can be chemically converted to "cellulosic" liquid fuel such as ethanol.
-This is similar to the process used for corn-based ethanol, but is technically more due challenging, to complex wood's molecular structure.
+This is similar to the process used for corn-based ethanol, but is technically more due challenging, wood's complex molecular structure.
 Additional processing is needed to convert cellulose in the wood (~50% of wood's dry mass is cellulose) into smaller molecules that can be fermented or otherwise converted into biofuel.